jacobmischka/sasylfvim/README.md

 or theorem statement itself in the preview buffer.
 In order for the preview buffer to appear, one needs to set the corresponding completeopt value with `:set completeopt+=preview`.

+### Sample Configuration
+The file sasylf.sample.vim contains sample settings related to sasylf, similar to what I am using.
+Besides keybindings for common unicode characters used in proofs, it also sets keys for running the omnicompletion and cycling through quickfix entries.
+Additionally, regular expressions for exuberant ctags are included in comments at the end to show a simple way to generate tags for SASyLF (which can then be used  by vims tagging facilities, see `:he tags`, e.g. to jump to a definition using CTRL+]).

 ## References
 - [1] http://www.cs.cmu.edu/~aldrich/SASyLF/